Coalfire-CF/terraform-aws-securitycore/README.md

 - S3 for Terraform State
 - DynamoDB for Terraform State
 - KMS keys for DynamoDB and S3
-- IAM roles for above resrouces.
+- IAM roles for above resources

 ## Code Updates